 2) Broken-reentrant transition by repeat duplication

-DUF819 (CPA-reentrant fold-type) and Na_H_Exchanger_1 (CPA-broken fold-type) are the two closest related families (Figure 5a).
-The N-terminal repeat of Na_H_Exchanger family (CPA-broken fold-type) is closely related to both the N- and C-terminal repeat units from DUF819 (CPA-Reentrant fold-type), see Figure S3a & S3b Figs. Broken-reentrant transition involves many changes.
-First, a gain or loss of a helix at the C-terminal scaffold subdomain is observed in order to maintain the inverted nature of the repeat units (Figure 5a & b).
+DUF819 (CPA-reentrant fold-type) and Na_H_Exchanger_1 (CPA-broken fold-type) are the two closest related families Fig 5A.
+The N-terminal repeat of Na_H_Exchanger family (CPA-broken fold-type) is closely related to both the N- and C-terminal repeat units from DUF819 (CPA-Reentrant fold-type), see S3A and S3B Figs. Broken-reentrant transition involves many changes.
+First, a gain or loss of a helix at the C-terminal scaffold subdomain is observed in order to maintain the inverted nature of the repeat units Figs 5A and 5B.

-The CPA-reentrant is enriched in glycines and sometimes prolines in the core motif with low hydrophobicity thereby aiding the formation of the loop (Figure 5c, 5d and S4a).
+The CPA-reentrant is enriched in glycines and sometimes prolines in the core motif with low hydrophobicity thereby aiding the formation of the loop Figs 5C, 5D and S4A.
 The core sequence motifs for all the families are available in the CPAfold database.

 It is well known that the cytoplasmic sides of membrane proteins are enriched in positive residues (K and R) [37].
-Thirdly, the transition between a reentrant and a broken helix changes the orientation of the last helix of the core subdomain, thereby also changing the orientation and packing of all the following helices (Figure S4b and S4c Figs).
-Therefore, the number of positively charged residues in the surrounding loops should change upon transition.
+Thirdly, the transition between a reentrant and a broken helix changes the orientation of the last helix of the core subdomain, thereby also changing the orientation and packing of all the following helices S4B and S4C Figs. Therefore, the number of positively charged residues in the surrounding loops should change upon transition.

 The structural basis of topological transitions discussed previously holds true for all the other pairs of families belonging to the CPA-broken and CPA-reentrant fold-types.
 Our sequence and structural analysis show that the initial transition between the broken and reentrant transporters occurred by duplication of the repeat.
-Therefore, we propose that the broken-reentrant transition includes these following steps: (i) Mutations in the N-terminal repeat of the CPA-broken repeats leading to reentrant helix (ii) Duplication of the repeat unit, (iii) fusion of the repeats, and (iv) mutations to change the orientational preference of one of the repeats to form a functional reentrant transporter (Figure 5e).
+Therefore, we propose that the broken-reentrant transition includes these following steps: (i) Mutations in the N-terminal repeat of the CPA-broken repeats leading to reentrant helix (ii) Duplication of the repeat unit, (iii) fusion of the repeats, and (iv) mutations to change the orientational preference of one of the repeats to form a functional reentrant transporter Fig5E.

 3) Changes in orientation in the CPA-reentrant-fold by internal duplication

-Families from the same fold-type can have opposite orientations (Figure 6a & S5).
+Families from the same fold-type can have opposite orientations Figs 6A and S5.
 All CPA/AT transporters have an internal symmetry, i.e., their evolutionary history starts from an internal duplication of repeat units at some point of their evolutionary history.
 However, in most families, the internal duplication is more ancient than the divergence between protein families, as the N-terminal repeats from different families are more similar than repeats within the same protein family (i.e., between N-terminal repeat and C-terminal repeat).
-Exceptions to this rule are two CPA-reentrant fold-type families, Asp-Al_Exchanger and AbrB (Figure 6b).
+Exceptions to this rule are two CPA-reentrant fold-type families, Asp-Al_Exchanger and AbrB Fig 6B.
 These families have a very high similarity between the N- and C-terminal repeat units, a clear signal of a recent internal duplication.
-The reentrant core motif is enriched with both glycines and prolines (Fig 6c).
+The reentrant core motif is enriched with both glycines and prolines Fig 6C.

 MSA-MSA alignments and repeat network shows the C-terminal repeat of Glt_symporter is evolutionarily close to both the repeat units of AbrB.
-Therefore, a scenario describing the evolutionary change starts from the C-terminal repeat of an ancestral Glt-symporter (ure S6 Fig) .
-This repeat unit is then internally duplicated and fused followed by mutations to change the orientation of the C-terminal-repeat, see (Figure 6d).
+Therefore, a scenario describing the evolutionary change starts from the C-terminal repeat of an ancestral Glt-symporter S6 Fig .
+This repeat unit is then internally duplicated and fused followed by mutations to change the orientation of the C-terminal-repeat, see Fig 6D.
 Asp_Al_exchanger also has a recent internal duplication, most likely caused by an internal duplication starting from the N-terminal repeat unit.

 4) Changes in orientation in BART-fold by shuffling of repeats